Choosing The Right Sunscreen For Me

-- If they are not applied to cover the skin in its entirety, UV light can penetrate through the gaps between the sunscreen molecules and cause sunburn.
+- If they are not applied to cover the skin in their entirety, UV light can penetrate through the gaps between the sunscreen molecules and cause sunburn.

 Chemical sunscreens contain man-made carbon-based compounds, such as oxybenzone, octinoxate, octisalate and avobenzone.
-When rubbed into the skin, these compounds create a chemical reaction which work to change UV rays into heat, before releasing the heat from your skin.
+When rubbed into the skin, these compounds create a chemical reaction that works to change UV rays into heat, before releasing the heat from your skin.

 Chemical sunscreen pros